mdegayon/go-car-pooling/DEV_NOTES.md

     It has to be tested with a bigger amount of data but replacing it with a linked list should result in reducing the cost of the deleting operation.

-- 	About the Worst Strategy algorithm: I think it is the algorithm that would work best since it tries to leave the more number of available seats (that could be used for other journeys).
+- 	About the Worst Strategy algorithm: I think it is an algorithm that could work nicely since it tries to leave the biggest amount of available seats (that could be used for other journeys).
+    However, it is not necessarily the best strategy (for instance, it may make it difficult for a 6 people journey to find a car).
+Still, it has to be tested with real data.
     Still, it has to be tested with real data to actually see how good it would really work.
 I've also included a second allocation strategy (BestFit).

-- 	No id index has been inclued in CarsByAvailableSeats.
-Having every item in this array indexed by Id would prevent the Car Pool service to perform a sequential search while deleting a *car during dropoff y reassign.
+- 	No id index has been included in CarsByAvailableSeats.
+Having every item in this array indexed by Id would prevent the Carpool service to perform a sequential search while deleting a *car during dropoff y reassign.
     If, when tested, these delete operations prove too slow, the array could be updated by indexing by id each of the array elements.

 - 	CarPool's Cars has been indexed by id foreseeing more API requests involving cars.
-    The presence of an id in the car model makes me think that it has - or will have - greater importance in the car pooling system and, since I've anticipated that more request (having car's id as a parameter) will come, I have decided to index them.
+    The presence of an id in the car model makes me think that it has - or will have - greater importance in the carpooling system and, since I've anticipated that more request (having car's id as a parameter) will come, I have decided to index them.

 - About change #v, the changes made to the reassign function, a minGroup or an array including a counter of pending journeys per person could be used as an early out condition of the loop when there's no pending journey that would fit into the car.